rossmann-engineering/EasyModbusTCP.NET/README.md

 # EasyModbusTCP.NET - <a href="EasyModbusTCP.NET">www.EasyModbusTCP.NET</a>

-Modbus TCP, Modbus UDP and Modbus RTU client/server library for .NET
+Modbus TCP, Modbus UDP and Modbus RTU client/server library for .NET Industry approved!!
+Fast and secure access from PC or Embedded Systems to many PLC-Systems and other components for industry automation.
+Only a few lines of codes are needed to read or write data from or to a PLC.

+Additional Software tools e.g. Modbus Server Simulator, makes software development fast and easy.

 Download Library (*.DLL) and tools: <a href="https://sourceforge.net/projects/easymodbustcp/files/latest/download" rel="nofollow"><img alt="Download EasyModbusTCP/UDP/RTU .NET" src="https://a.fsdn.com/con/app/sf-download-button"></a>